 Porto de Mós

 Porto de Mós is a municipality in the Leiria District of Portugal.
-It is located on the Atlantic coast, about 75 kilometers north of Lisbon.
-The municipality has a population of about 25,000 people.
+It is locate on the Atlantic coast, about 75 kilometers north of Lisbon.
+This municipality has a population of about 25,000 people.

-Lifestyle in Porto de Mós is relaxed and laid-back.
+Lifestyle in Porto de Mós is relax and laid-back.
 The pace of life is slower than in the big cities, and there is a strong sense of community.
-The town is surrounded by beautiful beaches and countryside, and there are plenty of opportunities for outdoor activities such as swimming, surfing, hiking, and biking.
+Also the town is surrounded by beautiful beaches and countryside, and there are plenty of opportunities for outdoor activities such as swimming, surfing, hiking, and biking.

-The distance between Porto de Mós and Nazaré beach is about 12 kilometers.
-The drive takes about 20 minutes.
+Furthermore the distance between Porto de Mós and Nazaré beach is about 12 kilometers.
+And the drive takes about 20 minutes.
 Nazaré is a popular surfing destination, and is known for its giant waves.

 Marinha Grande